Relations with Armenia

 - Since 2002, Armenia has participated in the PfP Planning and Review Process (PARP), which helps develop the ability of Armenia’s forces to work with NATO forces on operations.

 - In 2008, Armenia joined NATO’s Defence Education Enhancement Programme (DEEP) to help reform its professional military education institutions.
-DEEP contributed to the drafting and editing of the Armenian Military Education Concept, the development of several specialised training courses, and the creation of the National Defence Research University in Yerevan.
+DEEP contributed to the drafting of the Armenian Military Education Concept, the development of several specialised training courses, and the creation of the National Defence Research University in Yerevan.

 - In 2013, the Armenian Ministry of Defence joined NATO’s Building Integrity (BI) programme.
 Once Armenia completes the NATO Self-Assessment and Peer Review Process (which started in 2014), the country will benefit from NATO BI tailored support to enhance good governance practices and to reduce corruption risks in the defence sector.